plex1/filemover/README.md

   invalid code.
 - Files containing syntax errors are skipped.

+# FileMover Auto-Imports (VS Code)

+Automatically fix Python imports after you rename/move files or folders in VS Code.
+This extension calls your local `filemover` Python package to rewrite absolute imports across the workspace.

+## Requirements

+- Python 3.8+ installed
+- The `filemover` package installed in the Python environment configured for this extension
+  e.g. `pip install -e /path/to/filemover_repo` or `pip install filemover` (if you publish it)

+## Settings

+- `filemover.pythonPath` (default: `python`)
+  Path to Python interpreter that has `filemover` installed.
+- `filemover.extraArgs` (default: `[]`)
+  Extra args for Python (e.g., `["-u"]`).

+## How it works

+- Listens for `onDidRenameFiles` (file **and** folder moves).
+- Computes the old and new dotted module names relative to the workspace root.
+- Calls into `filemover` to update imports across the repository.

+## Troubleshooting

+- If nothing happens on rename, check:
+  - `filemover` is importable: run `python -c "import filemover; print(filemover.__file__)"`.
+  - The extension's Python path setting points to the env where `filemover` is installed.
+  - Your workspace folder is a proper repo root (imports are computed relative to this).

 ## Contributing

 Contributions and bug reports are welcome!
 Please open an issue or